I CHING READING

 Toss Coins for Line 1

 This free online I Ching (Yijing) oracle is based on the 64 principles from the Book of Changes with interpretations inspired by the elements of nature.
-By clicking on the virtual coins 6 times a primary hexagram will be built from the bottom up.
+By clicking on the virtual coins 6 times, a primary hexagram will be built from the bottom up.

 About the Coins

-The two coins used on this site accord with the Wilhelm Baynes translation where the side with four Chinese characters on the left, top, right and bottom are Yin with a value of 2.
+The two coin faces used on this site accord with the Wilhelm Baynes translation where the side with four Chinese characters on the left, top, right and bottom are Yin with a value of 2.
 The side with the two symbols associated with the Phoenix and Dragon are Yang with a value of 3.

 There are four types of lines that can be generated by throwing the coins: Yang (solid) Yin (broken) old Yang (changing) and old Yin (changing.)
 Any changing or old lines will create a Secondary Hexagram which reveals both the basis of your question and the changes that are at play.
 Consider both Hexagrams and any changing lines as an answer to your question.